-- To co-ordinate wider safeguarding provision, ensuring RSE is central to all aspects of safeguarding and child protection and that the views of children are always listened to as part of this provision. - Liaise with external services to ensure pupils and their families can access a wide range of relationships and health-related support

-- To ensure staff access appropriate training to ensure they have relevant knowledge to deliver effective RSE throughout the curriculum.
-As outlined in Keeping Children Safe in Education (September 2021), training will ensure that peer-on-peer abuse, sexual violence and sexual harassment and harmful sexual behaviour, including online, is understood and acted on by all staff. - To communicate with staff, pupils and parents to review and update RSE and wider safeguarding provision, including our annual review of online safety provision. - To ensure staff are aware of reporting and support mechanisms if they experience any form of sexual harassment or violence in school.
+- To co-ordinate wider safeguarding provision, ensuring RSE is central to all aspects of safeguarding and child protection and that the views of children are always listened to as part of this provision. - Liaise with external services to ensure pupils and their families can access a wide range of relationships and health-related support - To ensure staff access appropriate training to ensure they have relevant knowledge to deliver effective RSE throughout the curriculum, particularly though the Life Skills and Character Education curriculum.
+As outlined in Keeping Children Safe in Education (September 2024), training will ensure that child-on-child abuse, sexual violence and sexual harassment and harmful sexual behaviour, including online, is understood and acted on by all staff. - To communicate with staff, pupils and parents to review and update RSE and wider safeguarding provision, including our annual review of online safety provision. - To ensure staff are aware of reporting and support mechanisms if they experience any form of sexual harassment or violence in school.